adamedx/winbox/README.md

 ## Installation

-Copy the following command and paste it into a PowerShell session and run it to install *Winbox* and all its prerequisites:
+Copy the following command and paste it into an **administrative** PowerShell session and run it to install *Winbox* and all its prerequisites:
 ```powershell
 . { iwr -UseBasicParsing https://raw.githubusercontent.com/adamedx/winbox/0.1.79/files/default/install.ps1 } |
 iex;install-workstation